Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/05-Using_Grammar.md

 =====================

-This tutorial shows how to use [the Syntax Language](md:/Language_Reference/The_Syntax_Language) together with Basic Storm to parse simple strings.
+This tutorial shows how to use [the Syntax Language](md:/Language_Reference/The_Syntax_Language) together with Basic Storm to parse simple arithmetic expressions.
+This tutorial involves context-free grammars and regular expressions.
+It assumes that you have some knowledge of these concepts, as the tutorial focuses on how to use context-free grammars and regular expressions in Storm.

 As with the other tutorials, the code produced by this tutorial is available in `root/tutorials/grammar`.
 You can run it by typing `tutorials:grammar:main` in the Basic Storm interactive top-loop.

 Setup
 -----